alexbbrummer/CARRGODEX/README.md

 # CARRGODEX
 This repository contains the raw and processed data and code used for the analysis and figure generation of the manuscript Destabilization of CAR T-cell treatment efficacy in the presence of dexamethasone.

 The files 2009011552P1R_Export.xlsx and 2009011553P1R_Export.xlsx are the raw outputs from the xCelligence cell killing assay experiments.
 The first file corresponds to cell lines PBT030 (PBT1) and PBT128 (PBT2), while the second file corresponds to PBT138 with medium antigen levels (PBT3) and PBT138 with high antigen levels (PBT4).
+Note that while preliminary analysis and code for PBT3 (PBT138 with medium antigen levels) exists, this cell line was not included in the final analysis nor in the manuscript.
+This was done as the medium expression level for PBT3 was not sufficient for responding to CAR T cell treatment.

 The files car_T_dex_pbt1_pbt2_lines.csv and car_T_dex_pbt3_pbt4_lines.csv are processed data files consiting of the time-series values for average measurements and ranges of measurements for all treatment scenarios.